batocera-linux/batocera.linux/batocera-Changelog.md

 - Dualshock controllers not enabled on some Arm boards
 - Hotkey handling for Flycast
 - M.U.G.E.N controllers
+- Libretro-FBNeo crosshairs for light guns now showing
 ### Changed / Improved
 - Splash screen now disabled by default
 - Added bezel & sinden border support for the RPi5 with Model 3 games
 - Added bezel & sinden border support for the RPi5 with Wii games, requires Vulkan API (default)
 - Dolphin, Flycast & PCSX2 standalone emulators will now center their notifications to avoid rendering under the bezel if enabled
 - Spectravideo system now has Libretro-BlueMSX as an emulator option
-- Libretro ScummVM: Persisting in-game settings will be used if a blank .scummvm file
+- Libretro-ScummVM: Persisting in-game settings will be used if a blank .scummvm file
-- You can now manually forget, connect or disconnect a bluetooth device
+- Manually forget, connect or disconnect a bluetooth device
-- Updated Nvidia card detection
+- Updated NVIDIA card detection
-- Modern Nvidia cards will now use the OpenSource kernel modules when possible.
+- Modern NVIDIA cards will now use the OpenSource kernel modules when possible.
 - New ES web UI on http://<batocera>:1234 (with a new es_web_notifier service to enable)
 - ES: simplified launch for netplay games
 - Enabled more force feedback capabilities on various controllers